Bodies (AFI album)

 Bodies is the eleventh studio album by American rock band AFI.
-The album was released through Rise Records on June 11, 2021.
+The album was released through Rise Records on June 11, 2021, and was their only release on the label.

 Seven singles, six of which were concurrently released as double A-sides, were released ahead of the album: "Twisted Tongues" / "Escape from Los Angeles" were the lead-off singles, released in January 2021.
 Both charted in the Billboard Alternative Digital Songs, making it their first album since Burials that had multiple singles chart.
 The third and fourth singles, "Looking Tragic / Begging for Trouble" were released in February 2021.
 The fifth and sixth singles, "Dulcería / Far Too Near" were concurrently released in mid-April 2021.
 The final single, "Tied to a Tree", was released as a standalone A-side, and was released in late May 2021, two weeks before the album release.

-Critically, the album was met with polarized reviews, and became the band's first album to not chart on the Billboard 200 since Black Sails in the Sunset, although it did reached number 33 on the Top Album Sales Chart.
+Critically, the album was met with polarized reviews, and became the band's first album to not chart on the Billboard 200 since Black Sails in the Sunset, although it did reach number 33 on the US Top Album Sales chart.